moslz/MiniCodeLab/binarization/README.md

 # Image Processing

 This Python program reads an input image and applies some morphological operators to enhance, binarize, filter, and overlay the image.
-The processed images are displayed using matplotlib and can be saved to separate image files.
+The processed images are displayed using matplotlib and will be saved to separate image files.

 ## Prerequisites